 We encourage people to seek advice early, so that couples have the benefit of fully understanding their rights and the options open to them.
 This allows couples to make sensible decisions that are suitable to them and their families.

-The team of Emily, Natasha, Annie, Ruby, Andrew and Jamie is committed to taking a non-confrontational approach.
+The team of Emily, Natasha, Rachel, Andrew and Jamie is committed to taking a non-confrontational approach.
 As Emily says:

 “We always look to achieve the best possible outcome for our clients while ensuring that the family’s interests are considered as priority”.